-3.3.4 Transient climate response and cCarbon budgets
+3.3.4 Transient climate response and carbon budgets

-The transient climate response to cumulative emissions (TCRE) relates the rise in ΔT to the cumulative 1025 amount of carbon released into the atmosphere by human activities.
-We illustrate TCRE from the EM-GC as probabilistic forecasts, as shown in Fig. 13S21, to analyze future projections of ΔT .
-We use the probabilistic forecasts in Fig. S21 to determine the carbon budgets in Table 2.
-Figure 13 displays the GMST anomaly from pre industrial versus the cumulative emissions of CO2, in Gt C, since 1870.
-The orange line represents observations of AT from HadCRUT plotted against cumulative carbon emissions from the Global Carbon Budget project (Friedlingstein et al., 2019).
-The colors represent the probability 030 that AT will rise to the indicated level, considering only acceptable fits to the climate record, for the EM-GC ensemble run constrained to match GMST from HadCRUT and the mean OHC record from the five OHC data records (Fig. S8) and using the aerosol weighting method.
+The transient climate response to cumulative emissions (TCRE) relates the rise in ΔT to the cumulative amount of carbon released to the atmosphere by human activities.
+We illustrate TCRE from the EM-GC as probabilistic forecasts, as shown in Fig. 13, to analyze future projections of ΔT .
+Figure 13 displays the GMST anomaly from pre-industrial versus the cumulative emissions of CO2, in Gt C, since 1870.
+The orange line represents observations of ΔT from HadCRUT plotted against cumulative carbon emissions from the Global Carbon Budget project (Friedlingstein et al., 2019).
+The colors represent the probability 950 that ΔT will rise to the indicated level, considering only acceptable fits to the climate record, for the EM-GC ensemble run constrained to match GMST from HadCRUT and the mean OHC record from the five OHC data records (Fig. S8) and using the aerosol weighting method.
 The dotted and dashed horizontal lines are placed at ΔT values of 1.5°C and 2.0°C, the target and upper limit of the Paris Agreement.
-The intersections of the light grey curve with the dotted horizontal line represent the 95% probability of the 035 Paris Agreement target being achieved, and the intersections of the light grey curve with the dashed horizontal line represent the 95% probability of the Paris Agreement upper limit being achieved.
+The intersections of the light grey curve with the dotted horizontal line represent the 95% probability of the Paris Agreement target being achieved, and the intersections of the light grey curve with the dashed horizontal line represent the 95% probability of the Paris Agreement upper limit being achieved.
 The intersection of these horizontal lines with the dark grey and the black curves are the 66% and 50% probabilities, respectively of the Paris Agreement target or upper limit being attained.
-The SSP5-8.5 040 scenario was used to calculate TCRE because this scenario has the highest cumulative carbon emissions needed to provide the most complete relation between ΔT and future emissions.
+The SSP5-8.5 scenario was used to calculate TCRE because this scenario has the highest cumulative carbon emissions needed to provide the most complete relation between ΔT and future emissions.